billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 * The normal image is loaded in a standard power-on procedure.
 * This tool updates only the normal images.

+### Power Cycling

+Power cycling does not mean restart.
+Rather, we mean `shut down` the computer and make sure the chassis power is switched `fully off`, wait a few seconds, then power them on again.
+A full shutdown is required to complete a BS update.

 ### Typical Update Procedure

 1. Select which slot you want to update.